geerlingguy/drupal-pi/README.md

 ## Running the Ansible playbook from another host

-If you want to run the Ansible playbook from another host (instead of from within the VM—this also allows you to do everything without installing `pip` and `ansible` on the Raspberry Pi itself!), you can change the inventory file to read as below, and use the same `ansible-playbook` command without the `-c local` option (e.g. `ansible-playbook -i inventory main.yml`):
+If you want to run the Ansible playbook from another host (instead of from within the VM—this also allows you to do everything without installing `pip` and `ansible` on the Raspberry Pi itself!), you can change the inventory file to use the Pi's IP address instead of `127.0.0.1`, and use the same `ansible-playbook` command without the `-c local` option (e.g. `ansible-playbook -i inventory main.yml`):

-    [pi]
-    PI_IP_ADDRESS_HERE ansible_ssh_user=pi

-Replace `PI_IP_ADDRESS_HERE` with the IP address or domain name of your Raspberry Pi.

 ## Resetting the Drupal Install